What is an immediate needs annuity, and how does it work?

 What happens if I die before all my immediate needs annuity is paid out in income?

-It’s important to remember an immediate needs annuity is not a pot of money.
-Theoretically, there is no limit – if you live to be 120 or more, the annuity will still pay out.
+It’s important to remember that an immediate needs annuity is not a pot of money - it’s an insurance policy.
+Theoretically, there is no limit to how long it could pay out – if you live to be 120 or more, the annuity will still pay out.

 But whenever you die, the payments stop.